 Feldman, who is married with one child, has alleged that Hollywood is rampant with pedophilia and has launched a fundraising campaign to produce a film documenting this behavior and the abuse he he suffered as a child actor.
 He recently started naming his abusers.

-Birthplace: Chatsworth, Los Angeles, California, United States of America
+Birthplace: Los Angeles, USA, California, Chatsworth

 As Chunk, the clumsy and rotund member of the group, Jeff Cohen is a standout in The Goonies.
 He only stayed in the business for a few years after the movie, mostly taking guest roles in a handful of television shows.
 In 2000, Cohen received his Juris Doctorate degree from the UCLA School of Law; yes, Chunk is an attorney now.